rubencougil-teamcmp/pluggit/README.md

 # Pluggit

-We value having control over the code we deploy into production, but we also believe on not reinventing the wheel, so we decided to use a micro-framework as a base for our projects.
+We value having control over the code we deploy into production but we also believe on not reinventing the wheel so we decided to use a micro-framework as a base for our projects.

 ## Setup